flatironinstitute/CaImAn/CONTRIBUTING.md

     This installs Caiman directly from the downloaded source code.
 The `-e` stands for 'editable': when you edit the files, the changes should immediately be reflected in the code you run.

-Note this section is partly based on the excellent [docs from Matplotlib](https://matplotlib.org/devdocs/devel/development_setup.html#installing-for-devs).
+Note this section is partly based on the [docs from Matplotlib](https://matplotlib.org/devdocs/devel/development_setup.html#installing-for-devs).

 ## Second, work on a feature